Last updated

 Path requirements: Graph nodes can be interrelated, forming complex graph structures.
 Specifying related nodes filters results with a matching relationship.

-Filters and Modifiers: Filter expressions (
+Filters and Modifiers: Filter expressions (WHERE

 clauses) to constrain results based on attributes or other criteria.